 Within the park, the peninsula nature trail features picnic areas, designated fishing areas, plant identification markers, and spectacular views of Newfound Lake and Cliff and Belle Islands.
 A well-marked hiking trail leads from the park and provides hikers access to Goose Pond, the Sugarloafs, Bear Mountain, Welton Falls, and Mt.
 Cardigan.
 A developed boat launch operated by N.H.
 Fish & Game adjoins the park, providing boaters free year-round access to Newfound Lake.
 Boat lanes along the beach allow boater access to the park for the regular admission price.
 Boat launch is open 24hrs / 7days a week.
 Kayak rentals are also available at the park store.

 Organized youth group camping is offered on both Belle and Cliff Islands.
-Reservations are required and may be made from mid-May through the summer season by calling the park directly.
+Reservations are required and may be made from mid-May through the summer season by calling our main office at 603-271-3556.

 Planning an Outing?

 Wellington State Park is a great location to hold a family reunion, corporate outing, wedding, and more.
 For more information, check out our Outings in State Parks page and see a complete listing and photos of all our State Park Pavilions and Group Use Areas.

 Please Note: Dates and times are weather dependent and subject to change without notice.
 For up to date hours, please call the park directly.
 This park is always open for recreation unless otherwise posted.
 During off hours and the off-season the park is typically not staffed, comfort stations are not available and gates may be closed.